Exhibition 11.11 to 20.11.2022: The Beuel painter Helmut Degenhardt and the torches of the Vilich Adelheidis School children

-The Beuel painter Helmut Degenhardt and the torches of the Vilich Adelheidis School children
+The Beuel painter Helmut Degenhard and the torches of the Vilich Adelheidis schoolchildren

 at the Mayor Stroof House